-The input channels of the PicoScope 9404 oscilloscopes has 50 $\Omega$ input impedance with DC input coupling.
+The input channels of the PicoScope 9400A Series oscilloscopes have 50 $\Omega$ input impedance with DC input coupling.
 This is useful for connecting to probes or circuits that require a 50 $\Omega$ termination.
 For example, you might choose an active probe to measure a very fast ECL, SiGe or GaAs circuit.
 Such a probe usually has an amplifier near the tip of the probe, which drives the signal through a 50 $\Omega$ cable.
 To minimize any waveform reflections, the scope input impedance must match the cable impedance as closely as possible so you would choose the 50 $\Omega$ setting for that channel's input impedance.

-To avoid damage to the input of the scope, make sure you do not exceed the channel's maximum rated input voltage of ±1.4 V (DC + peak AC).
+To avoid damage to the input of the scope, make sure you do not exceed the channel's maximum rated the following input voltage:

+±1.5 V (DC + peak AC) for the PicoScope 9404A-33 and the PicoScope 9404A-25 models.